 If you’ve checked out the rest of the SanDisk MicroSD card ranges, you’ll see that most of them now feature one of the large capacity cards, but what differentiates the Extreme Pro from the Ultra is the speed of file transfers.

 The Extreme Pro features read speeds of 170mb/s and write speeds of 90mb/s.
 This compares with the Ultra that has transfers speeds of 100mb/s.
 Sandisk chooses to use transfer speed in their literature rather than state the actual read-write speed, so the read speed likely maxes out at 100mb/s, and the write speed for the Ultra is considerably less.

 The write speed is the important one for imaging, with many of the latest drones such (as the new DJI Mavic Air 2) and action cameras recording at 100-120mb/s.
-So while the Ultra has the read speed, it doesn’t have the write speed to write down the image or video files at a fast enough pace.
+The V30 speed rating means that there is ample headroom for the Mavic Air 2 and for that matter most other drones presently on the market.

 Build and Handling